 - Drafting the application or appeal brief.

 Student Advocates make a commitment to an individual – and, oftentimes a family – living in volatile and challenging circumstances.
 IRAP advocates are often a refugee's last hope for resettlement in the United States and the U.S. government often takes months (if not years) to process resettlement requests.
 As a result, IRAP asks each student advocate to commit to her client until the case is closed or until she graduates from law school, whichever occurs first.
 (Students are, of course, welcome to continue working on their cases after graduation.)

 Student volunteers can also participate in the Projects Team.
 Students have the opportunity to assist with a variety of different client-facing and research-based projects.
 Ideas for projects come from both students and IRAP National.
 Examples of projects include immigration court monitoring and holding one-day clinics.
-For the 2021-22 year, the Projects Team will be working on the following:
+For the 2021-22 year, the Projects Team worked on the following:

-Students in the Climate Research project (fall semester only) will research recent case law related to climate displacement and “particular social groups” (PSG) in the refugee definition.
-The team will have an intro call with IRAP’s Climate Displacement Project Strategist to discuss the research questions and work product, but broadly speaking students will research how gender has and has not been classified as a PSG and what the implications are for an argument for climate as a PSG
+Students in the Climate Research project (fall semester only) researched recent case law related to climate displacement and “particular social groups” (PSG) in the refugee definition.
+The team had an intro call with IRAP’s Climate Displacement Project Strategist to discuss the research questions and work product, but broadly speaking students researched how gender has and has not been classified as a PSG and what the implications are for an argument for climate as a PSG.

-The Court Monitoring project (full year) will consist of monitoring and tracking immigration court hearings at New York’s Varick Street Immigration Court, and then compiling a report on a related research question.
-We plan on partnering with one or more of the NYIFUP organizations - Legal Aid Society, Bronx Defenders, and Brooklyn Defender Services - to gain access and insight for this project.
+The Court Monitoring project (full year) consisted of monitoring and tracking immigration court hearings at New York’s Varick Street Immigration Court, and then compiling a report on a related research question.
+We partnered with one or more of the NYIFUP organizations - Legal Aid Society, Bronx Defenders, and Brooklyn Defender Services - to gain access and insight for this project.

 The Policy Team advocates for changes to the laws governing refugee and immigration issues.